 Ysgol Eirias will comply with their legal duty to safeguard and promote the welfare of learners.
-The head teacher and school's governing body will ensure all staff are aware of this anti-bullying policy and the procedures to follow if a learner reports that they are being bullied in line with the KiVa Referral System.
+The head teacher and school's governing body will ensure all staff are aware of this anti-bullying policy and the procedures to follow if a learner reports that they are being bullied.
 This is to ensure consistency in the delivery of this policy.
-Staff are reminded a learner may approach any member of staff in school including their chosen trusted adults.
-Staff training and regular updates will increase their readiness and confidence to notice and respond when issues of bullying are present.
-All staff have covered KiVa during training days; designated staff including pastoral leads, leadership, teachers and support staff have undergone specific KiVa training.
+Staff are reminded a learner may approach any member of staff they trust.
+Staff training and regular updates will increase their readiness and confidence to notice and respond when issues of bullying present.